Top Schools for Marketing

 |School Highlight: The University of Pennsylvania in Philadelphia, PA has a student faculty ratio of 6:1.|

-The University of Pennsylvania, an Ivy League school, recently ranked ninth overall in the 2015 edition of the U.S. News and World Report survey of best colleges in America.
-Its undergraduate marketing degree program, part of the Wharton School, garnered the top ranking on the magazine's list of the 'Best College Specialty Rankings', in the undergraduate business specialty of marketing.
+The University of Pennsylvania, an Ivy League school, recently tied sixth overall in the 2019 edition of the U.S. News and World Report survey of best national universities in America.
+Its undergraduate marketing degree program, part of the Wharton School, garnered the number two ranking on the magazine's list of the best undergraduate business marketing programs, in the undergraduate business specialty of marketing.

-The University of Michigan was ranked 29th in the U.S. News & World Report 2015 list of the best U.S. colleges.
-Michigan also earned a number two spot in the specialty rankings category for its undergraduate business marketing program.
+The University of Michigan was tied 25th in the U.S. News & World Report 2019 list of the best U.S. colleges.
+Michigan also earned the top spot in the speciality rankings category for its undergraduate business marketing program.

-The Bachelor of Business Administration (BBA) marketing program at Michigan's Ross School of Business aims to provide students with valuable real-world experience in core classes.
-Students learn concepts such as customer relations, distribution systems and pricing structures, brand equity and sales team management.
+The Bachelor of Business Administration (or BBA) marketing program at Michigan's Ross School of Business aims to provide students with valuable real-world experience in core classes.
+Students learn concepts such as customer relations, distribution systems and pricing structures, brand equity, and sales team management.
 Additionally, both core and elective courses cover research methodology and advertisement training.